Basic Information

 The project to improve the base of livelihood including rehabilitation of water and sanitation facilities for returnees in Upper area and Central Kurram area in Khyber Pakhtunkhwa (KP), Pakistan (Sep.
 2019 – Jan.
 2021)

-As of September 2019, in Kurram district the schools and medical facilities were without drinkable water nor facilities to keep hygienic environment nor dust bins.
+As of September 2019, Kurram district had no adequate schools and medical facilities with drinkable water, sanitation facilities or dust bins.
 The students did not have enough knowledge about hygiene such as washing hands and they did not have choice to defecate outdoor, because there were no toilets at the schools.
 The fact that the schools did not have toilets affected the percentage of school attendance of the girls especially.

 student practicing with teachers